puppetlabs/puppet-rfc/arm-2.iteration/iteration.md

     {a=>1, b=>2} + { b=>4 } == {a=>1, b=>4 }

-These additions were made as it was difficult to write transformation logic without this support.
+> These additions were made as it was difficult to write transformation logic without this support.
-(Arguably there are functions in standard library that could help with this, but proposal feels incomplete without also offering these).
+> Arguably there are functions in standard library that could help with this, but these should be
+> an integral part of the language).

 ### Expression Separator

-Since the [expression based grammar](#expression-based-grammar) allows an expression to be "a statement" and white-space is used to separate one expression from another, an additional expression separator is required in order to deal with two corner cases.
-The optional separator is `;` (i.e. optional in the sense - not required when there is no special case, but may be used).
+Since the [expression based grammar](#expression-based-grammar) allows an expression to be "a statement" and white-space is used to separate one expression from another, an additional expression separator is required in order to deal with two corner cases (explained below).
+The optional separator is `;` (i.e. optional in the sense - *not required when there is no special case, but may be used*).

 Consider: